Rohit-Chandiramani/BE-SEM2-PRACS/README.md

 RSA(only on single number input.
 Have to update for stream of binary input)
 S-DES
 ML:-
 Linear Regression(Formula based and with Gradient Descent)
+Decision Tree